Skip to main content

 Does Dr. Aly Use Drains With Arm Lift Surgery?

-Dr. Aly does not use drains in any of his body contouring procedures including the Aly-posterior scar brachioplasty.
-Drains are supposed to decrease the chances of developing a seroma, which is a fluid collection that can occur after surgery in the area operated on.
-Dr. Aly has found that using internal sutures that close space where potential fluid can accumulate are far more effective at reducing the rate of seromas.
+Dr. Aly does not use drains in any of his body contouring procedures, including the Aly-posterior scar brachioplasty.
+Drains supposedly decrease the chances of developing a seroma, which is a fluid collection that can occur after surgery in the area operated on.
+Dr. Aly has found that using internal sutures that close space where potential fluid can accumulate is a far more effective technique for reducing the rate of seromas.
+This results in a lower-maintenance recovery and aftercare process for the patient, as they will not have to monitor the drains nor have them removed.

 Will Brachioplasty Help Me Lose a Significant Amount of Weight?

-Body contouring procedures in general should not be thought of as a way of reducing weight.
-The amounts of skin and fat removed are often negligible in comparison to the entire body mass.
+Body contouring procedures, in general, should not be thought of as a way of reducing weight—they are the step after weight loss that focuses on aesthetic improvement and restoring the best possible contour, tighter skin, and a more youthful appearance.
+Additionally, the amounts of skin and fat removed are often negligible compared to the entire body mass, so there will be little change in the patient’s weight with brachioplasty.

-Brachioplasty, as well as other body contouring procedures, should be thought of as surgeries that improve and create contour of the body part that is operated on rather than weight loss surgeries.
+Brachioplasty should be considered one of the surgeries that improves and creates contours of the body part operated on, rather than a weight loss surgery.

 What Is Dr. Aly’s Experience With Arm Lift Surgery?